COVID 19 Response

 How does the 75% marketing requirement apply under the Livestock Gross Margin (LGM) policy and can a producer submit records from months in the insurance period that did not have target marketings insured?The LGM policy will look at the 11-month insurance period (6 months for swine) to determine if the reduction needs to be applied.
 For example, if a swine producer picks the March-August insurance period with target marketings in April and May only, as long as the producer can show their actual marketings for the insurance period (March-August) is above the 75% requirement then the reduction will not apply.
 If the producer can’t market the hogs within the 6-month insurance period (March-August) then the reduction will apply.
 Insureds will need to provide records when requested by the AIP; however, the insured will be able to provide additional records until the end of the insurance period that supports the actual marketings for the insurance period.
 AIPs will pay indemnities once they determine that the 75% marketing requirement is met.

-Given the current circumstances, will my insurance provider have to come to my property to conduct a Perennial Crop Pre-Acceptance Inspection Report (PAIR)?
+Will my approved insurance provider need to come to my property to conduct a Perennial Crop Pre-Acceptance Inspection Report (PAIR)?

-If you have questions or concerns regarding relief, please contact your local Regional Office.
-Contact information is provided on the following website location: www.rma.usda.gov/RMALocal/Field-Offices/Regional-Offices.
+If you have questions or concerns, please contact your local Regional Office.
+Contact information is provided on the following website location: www.rma.usda.gov/en/RMALocal/Field-Offices/Regional-Offices.